-Six miles outside the hustle and bustle of Waikiki, nestled in a secluded cove with white sand beaches, a hidden luxury resort awaits.
-From the minute you arrive at the Kahala and are presented with a flower lei or for the men, a hand-painted necklace you know you are in for a one-of-a-kind experience.
+Six miles outside the hustle and bustle of Waikiki, nestled in a secluded cove with white sand beaches, is the Kahala Hotel & Resort.
+From the minute you arrive at this hidden luxury resort and are presented with a flower lei or for the men, a hand-painted necklace you know you are in for a one-of-a-kind experience.

-Once the aroma of the lei envelops you and you walk into the open-air lobby you’ll be welcomed with views of the Pacific Ocean, Diamond Head and Koko Head craters.
+Once the aroma of the lei envelops you and you walk into the open-air lobby of the Kahala Resort you’ll be welcomed with views of the Pacific Ocean, Diamond Head and Koko Head craters.
 If you had any lingering stress upon arriving it’s sure to have floated away by the time you reach the concierge for check-in.

 Opened in 1964, the Kahala (Hawaiian for “amberjack”, a type of fish) is not merely a hotel, but an experience.
 There is an attentiveness that feels nurturing with no stuffiness.